 Some units may be shown as a manager's unit.
 These units are a separate process from lien units and it's important to understand where they come from and when you should bid on a manager's unit.

 Most units are lien units, which means a self-storage tenant failed to keep their account current and the facility has overlocked the unit, denied the tenant access, and are selling the contents to recover their lost rent.
 These units contain all the goods as they were, at the time of overlock.
-It's no guarantee their are valuable items, but there's certainly the chance.
+It's no guarantee there are valuable items, but there's certainly the chance.

 A manager's unit (sometimes called a build-up unit) is just a collection of items that the storage facility needs to get rid of.
 This can be items left behind by cherry-picking winners (who will get suspended on Lockerfox, btw) or just any items the facility needs to get off the property.
 We've even seen a facility sell their old golf cart online this way.